Aquatic Food Webs Lab

 Additional recommendations for improvements to EB Campbell's operations came from a Fisheries and Oceans Canada science assessment process.
 The proceedings of a Winnipeg meeting can be found here.

-Solomon, Renee and Michela - the Carriere family - our research partners in the delta
+Solomon, Renee and Michela - the Carriere family - some of our many research partners in the delta

 Photo credit: Michela Carriere